-Dr. Nelson is an Associate Professor in the Department of Kinesiology at the University of Texas at Arlington.
-He holds a Ph.D. in Sport & Exercise Science from the University of Northern Colorado; a M.S. in Physical Education Pedagogy from Colorado State University; and a B.S. in Exercise Science from Colorado State University.
-He has been the Primary Investigator on multiple Dancing Classrooms research studies including numerous publications in Tier-1 academic journals such as Research Quarterly for Exercise and Sport and School Community Journal.
-Dr. Nelson is married to his high school sweetheart, Janie, has two children Gianna and Joshua and enjoys mentoring future teachers and coaching soccer in the Arlington community.
+Larry Nelson is an Associate Professor in the Department of Kinesiology at the University of Texas at Arlington.
+He holds a Ph.D. in Sport Pedagogy from the University of Northern Colorado, a M.S. in Physical Education Teacher Education and a B.S. in Exercise Science from Colorado State University.
+His research interests include measuring the affective and physiological outcomes of physical education programs and curriculum.
+Dr. Nelson’s work has advanced service-learning models that improve social-emotional learning and critical thinking outcomes in adolescent development.
+He has been the Primary Investigator on multiple Dancing Classrooms research studies which include publications in academic journals such as Research Quarterly for Exercise and Sport and School Community Journal.
+Larry has received numerous teaching awards including the Star-Telegram’s Community Service-Learning Award (2008), the UT Regent’s Outstanding Teaching Award (2009), and the Arlington Sunrise Rotary’s Excellence in Higher Education Award (2016).
+In 2011, Dr. Nelson was named Citizen of the Year by the YMCA of Arlington.
+He is married to his high school sweetheart, Janie and has two children Gianna and Joshua.